All the Things That I Need

-“Sounds good,” Madeline said, tucking the pen and folded paperwork back into her jacket pocket as she stood.
+“Sounds good,” Madeline said, tucking the pen and folded paperwork back into her jacket pocket as she stood, glancing the watch tucked up under her jacket sleeve.
 “It’s a little after 8:00 p.m. now, so will 10:00 p.m. be okay?”

 “Perfect,” Scott winked flirtatiously.
 “See you in a couple of hours.”

 Madeline gave a little wave before she turned around and made her way out of the coffee shop and into the night.
 It had been a long time since she’d gone on a real date, and she was feeling like a giddy high school girl.
 Scott was attractive and appreciative of her, and after getting to know Maseo and his crew, she knew it was possible for vampires to be good people.

 Her contract completed, she rode her motorcycle back to the loft apartment to email a copy of the receipt to Syriem.
 Once she was done with business, she stopped off at her bedroom briefly to slip out of her jacket and then headed off to find Levi.
 He wasn’t in the kitchen, nor was he working out, but his motorcycle was parked in the loft, so she assumed he was in his office.
 Maybe he got a job offer and was verifying information.

 A few feet from his open bedroom door she heard voices; his and someone else's.